JonnyGov/Data-Security-And-Cryptology-Final-Project/README.md

  Identification of a sender at each step.

-Below are the slides that were presented and the a that was deliverd.
+Below are the slides that were presented and the document that was deliverd with the project.

   <summary>Document</summary><details>